Kuala Lumpur › Kuala Lumpur Hotels

-- The best neighborhoods for visitors are Bukit Bintang (the shopping and nightlife center), KLCC (home to the iconic Petronas Towers and attractions), Golden Triangle (the city’s central business district and a prime location for exploring the city), and Sentral (featuring gorgeous parks, the historical mile, and easy transit options).
+- Best Neighborhoods in Kuala Lumpur for Visitors: Bukit Bintang (shopping and nightlife center), KLCC (Petronas Towers and attractions), Golden Triangle (the city’s central business district and prime location for exploring the city), and Sentral (featuring gorgeous parks, the historical mile, and easy transit options).

 - Though public transportation is inexpensive and extensive, the trains, light rail, and monorail lines do not run on a set timetable and are not integrated with each other, making it somewhat difficult to navigate.
-Unless you’re staying near the main rail station at Sentral, you’ll likely have to walk a long way from one train to connect to another.
-It’s worth learning the system for a long stay, but for a short trip, GrabTaxi and Uber are the best options, usually much cheaper than taxis.
+Unless staying near the main rail station at Sentral, you’ll likely have to walk a long way from one train to connect to another.
+It’s worth learning the system for a long stay, but for a short trip, GrabTaxi is the best option, usually much cheaper than taxis.
 For sightseeing around the city, use the Go KL free bus.

-- There is also a new air-conditioned pedestrian skybridge connecting Bukit Bintang to KLCC.
+- There’s a new air-conditioned pedestrian skybridge connecting Bukit Bintang to KLCC.
 The bridge spans almost two kilometers, beginning on the third level of Pavilion Mall and leading to the KLCC area, with exits at the Impiana Hotel and the convention center.
-From the convention center, you can walk down to the basement to connect to the Aquarium or walk just a little further to Suria KLCC mall and the Petronas Towers.
+From the convention center basement, you can connect to the Aquarium or walk a little further to Suria KLCC mall and the Petronas Towers.
 The whole walk takes around 20 minutes.

 - Many public restrooms in Kuala Lumpur don’t have toilet paper, so always carry tissue with you.

-- Smoking is still allowed in most hotels in KL, though it is usually confined to bars and certain floors.
+- Smoking is still allowed in most hotels in KL, though it’s usually confined to bars and certain floors.
 Be sure to request a non-smoking room if you are sensitive to cigarette smoke and smells.

 This new, ultra-luxury hotel boasts the largest rooms in the city, some with attached spa treatment rooms, and a gorgeous rooftop pool and sun terrace.
 Guests never have to lift a finger: dedicated butlers see to each traveler’s personal needs, from small tasks like packing and unpacking to arranging dinner or elaborate adventures.
 Dining is unparalleled here; be sure to savor a meal at Taka by Sushi Saito, one of the finest Japanese restaurants in the world.
 The St. Regis KL is located in Sentral, near the Lake Gardens and the Bird and Butterfly Parks.